The Cheadle College

 How will I pay back the loan?

-You pay back your loan when you have finished your course and start earning more than £21,000 a year.
+You pay back your loan (plus interest) when you have finished your course and earn more than £25,000 a year.
 If your income drops below this amount repayments will stop.

 If you are self-employed you make repayments as part of your Self-Assessment tax return.